rust-lang/cargo/benches/README.md

 cargo bench
 ```

+However, running all benchmarks would take many minutes, so in most cases it
+is recommended to just run the benchmarks relevant to whatever section of code
+you are working on.

+## Benchmarks

+There are several different kinds of benchmarks in the `benchsuite/benches` directory:

+* `global_cache_tracker` — Benchmarks saving data to the global cache tracker
+  database using samples of real-world data.
+* `resolve` — Benchmarks the resolver against simulations of real-world workspaces.
+* `workspace_initialization` — Benchmarks initialization of a workspace
+  against simulations of real-world workspaces.

+### Resolve benchmarks

-The tests involve downloading the index and benchmarking against some
+The resolve benchmarks involve downloading the index and benchmarking against some
 real-world and artificial workspaces located in the [`workspaces`](workspaces)
 directory.